AssetMantle/documentation/markdowns/AssetMantle_Whitepaper.md

 [TOC]

 ## 1. Overview
 AssetMantle is an Interoperability Middleware for building a decentralized infrastructure for but not limited to the creator economy.
 The AssetMantle platform is a set of standardized tools and specifications that can be used to model Exchanges and Marketplaces by tokenizing, trading, and financing against ‘real world’ financial assets (such as Invoices, Receivables purchase agreements, Bills of Lading/Commodities, Letters of Credit, Solar Credits, etc.).
 Since all the Exchanges are built using the same set of AssetMantle modules and specs, there is native interoperability between all the exchanges while maintaining sovereignty.
-The Decentralised and Open Finance features of AssetMantle applications are leveraged for more efficient capital allocation in a trust minimized, borderless and 24/7 manner.
+The Decentralized and Open Finance features of AssetMantle applications are leveraged for more efficient capital allocation in a trust minimized, borderless and 24/7 manner.

 This new paradigm of novel use-cases can be facilitated within the AssetMantle Ecosystem using its continuously evolving toolset, which currently includes modules like Reputation, Contract, Escrow, Access Control, Hierarchy, NFT, and RFT.